 - Hard-boiled egg

-- Veggie wraps: whole wheat wrap or pita pocket with hummus and veggies; whole wheat pita pizza with tomato sauce and cheese
+- Veggie wraps: whole grain wrap or pita pocket with hummus and veggies; whole grain pita pizza with tomato sauce and cheese

 - Container of guacamole with veggies (squeeze in a half lemon or lime juice to keep it fresh and colorful)